 We may deduct money from your income support payment by our standard rate of 15%.

 If you have other income, such as earnings from employment or investments, the amount we deduct can be higher.
 Different deduction rates apply to other payment types.

-To repay family assistance debts we can use family assistance end of year top-ups, lump sum and supplement payments.
+Previously, to recover family assistance debts, we could use family assistance end of year top-ups, lump sum and supplement payments.
+From 10 June 2019, we’re now using your FTB payments, including arrears to recover Centrelink debts you may have.
 We can do this even if you have a payment arrangement in place.
 Read more about balancing your family assistance payments.

 You can alter your debt repayments online.
 You can view online instructions using either your:

 If you have questions about the amount we're withholding from your payment call us.
 You can call the Centrelink repayment of a debt line.